boazbk/tcs/README.md

 * Make the book less "idiosyncratic" - emphasize the models of Boolean Circuits, Turing Machines and RAM machines as opposed to their programming-language variants.
 As a byproduct I am renaming the programming languages to NAND-CIRC, NAND-TM and NAND-RAM to emphasize their roots and connections to standard models.

-* Add exercises
+* Add exercises.

-* More explanations, proof ideas, revisions.
+* More explanations and  proof ideas.

+* Make the text more "linear": fewer footnotes and remarks that disrupt the flow of reading.

 * Write two chapters: space bounded computation and proofs and programs.